meena-rathi/wordguessing/README.md

 ## Purpose of the project ##

-The purpose of this project is design a Word guessing game.
-The list contains a 5 words, it will be iterate randomly one by one. one word and limit to guess 5 time after the new new word will be appear. after 2 guess a hint will be appear on random position.
+This project aims to create a word guessing game with 5 random words, offering players 5 attempts to guess each word.
+After 2 incorrect guesses, a hint will be revealed at a random point.
+The correct word and the last guessed word will be saved in a Google Sheet for tracking.

+## User Story ##

 I as a user,

 ## Features ##

 **Home**
+1. Sheet will be created with the name of Player name.
-1. A list contains a words.
+2. A list contains of words.
-2. Each a word a 5 attempts.
+3. Each a word has a 5 attempts.
-3. After 2 attemps hint will be appear.
+4. After 2 attemps hint will be reveal.
-4. Validation handle in all cases.
+5. Validation handle in all cases.
+6. Acutual word and player last guessed word for all words will be saved in google sheet.
+7. For every player new sheet will be created.

 ## Technologies ##

 1. I have used python language.
+2. Google Sheet API.

+**Github**
+I used to store the code.

+**CodeAnyWhere**
+I used codeanywhere to develop the website.

+**Heroku**

 ## Testing ##

-1.
+1. Code Validation

+1. No errors in py file.

 **Test cases**

 1. Test Case: